JateNensvold/environment/README.md

 ### MacOS configuration

-Change ARCH to darwin supported architecture and follow the same steps as in[Linux configuration](### linux-configuration)
+Change ARCH to darwin supported architecture and follow the same steps as in[ Linux configuration](#linux-configuration)

 ```zsh
 # Example nix darwin setup